 Warehouses thrive when throughput is high.
 The product needs to be moved from delivery, in and out of storage, into shipping and off premises in an expeditious, efficient, and safe manner.

 Warehouses receive large quantities of their goods on pallets.
 The contents of some pallets can be distributed from the receiving dock.
 Many pallets contain a load of identical items, however, all going to the same place for storage.
-It makes sense, therefore, to transport the entire loaded pallet for storage.
+It makes sense, therefore, to transport the entire loaded pallet racking for storage solutions.

 The pallet truck is ideal for this type of transportation.
 Pallet trucks, which operate either manually or electrically, allow a single worker to move a fully loaded pallet from receiving to the storage bay, at which point the pallet truck’s full-blown sibling, the forklift, can hoist it into place.